Complex civil litigation, including intellectual property,

 construction defect, discovery matters, toxic tort, medical

-and legal malpractice, contract, eminent domain and real
+and legal malpractice, contract, habitability, eminent domain and real

 CONFLICT RESOLUTION EXPERIENCE